-Note 31 - Share-based payments
+31 - Share-based payments

-The Company has a compensation scheme based on the value of the share of its parent company for Directors of Alpek and its subsidiaries.
-According to the terms of the plan, eligible executives will receive a cash payment subject to achieve quantitative and qualitative milestones from the following financial measures:
+The Company has a compensation scheme referenced to the value of the shares of its parent company for senior executives of Alpek and its subsidiaries.
+According to the terms of the plan, eligible executives will receive a cash payment conditional on the achievement of certain quantitative and qualitative metrics based on the following financial measures:

-- Improvement in the stock price
+- Improvement in the share price

 - Improvement in the net profit

-- Permanence of the Directors in the Company
+- Permanence of the executives in the Company

-The program consists of determining a number of shares that the Directors shall have the right, which will be paid in cash in the next five years, therefore, 20% each year, and will be paid at the average price of the share at the end of each year.
-The average price of the share in 2012, 2011 and 2010 is Ps 28.23 pesos, Ps 15.77 pesos and Ps 11.67 pesos, respectively.
+The program consists of determining a number of shares to which the executives shall have rights, the bonus will be paid in cash over the next five years, i.e. 20% each year, at the average price of the share at the end of each year.
+The average price of the share in 2012, 2011 and 2010 in pesos was Ps 28.23, Ps 15.77 and Ps 11.67, respectively.

-Note 32 - Subsequent Events
+32 - Subsequent Events

-At the Annual General Meeting held on Indelpro on January 6, 2013, the stockholders declared and paid dividends in cash for a total annual of Ps 134,483 to the non-controlling portion.
+At the Annual General Meeting held on Indelpro on January 6, 2013, the stockholders declared and paid dividends in cash for a total amount of Ps 134,483 to the non-controlling portion.